aragon/hack/docs/guides-agent-app.md

    <img width="800" src="/docs/assets/agent-guide/agent-11.png">
 </p>

-### **5. Confirm the vote/action in A**
+### Confirm the vote/action in A

 The final step is to confirm the vote in A.

 Again, we can do this either through the UI or by running:

 ```
-dao exec <name of dao A> <voting app address of dao A> vote 2 true true --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/
+dao exec <name of dao A> <voting app address of dao A> vote 2 true true --environment aragon:rinkeby
 ```
 Note that we passed in a vote id of `2` as the first argument to `vote`.
 That's because this is the third vote created in A, and vote ids start at 0.